 How do appeal bonds work?

-The bond also protects the interest of the party that the court ruled in favor of during the first proceeding.
-If the losing party - whether an individual or business — goes bankrupt during the appeals process, the bond ensures that they will still compensate the other party as required.
+The entity requesting the appeal must file a bond to cover the cost of the original judgment (in case the appeal were to fail) and the court costs associated with the appeal.
+The bond serves to protect the party that the court ruled in favor of during the first proceeding.
+If the losing party - whether an individual or business - claims bankruptcy during the appeals process, the bond ensures the winning party will still be compensated as required.